mytestbed/oml/README.md

 	    --createdb --no-createrole --no-replication oml

 `DBADMIN` is any pre-existing user allowed to create roles in the database.
 PostgreSQL's default `postgres` will usually work.
+The `--no-replication` argument is only valid with PostgreSQL-9.2.
+In case of error, simply remove it.
+A password for the newly created database user will be requested.
+Alternatively, the role can be created through and interactive console.

+    $ psql -U DBADMIN
+    psql (9.3.2)
+    Type "help" for help.

+    DBADMIN=# CREATE USER oml WITH PASSWORD 'oml';
+    CREATE ROLE
+    DBADMIN=# ALTER ROLE oml WITH CREATEDB;
+    ALTER ROLE

-After being prompted for a password for this user, and setting it, it is now possible to start the server.
-Several Postgre-specific options are available.
+It is now possible to start the server.
+Several Postgre-specific options are available (see INSTALL for details on compiling the PostgreSQL backend in).

 * `--pg-user=USER` specifies the name of the user just created (default:
   `oml`);